Answer the call of the wild in September with a two-week self-drive itinerary that spans Iceland’s breathtaking Ring Road.

 Iceland September Itinerary: 14-Day Ring Road Overview

-Iceland’s Ring Road stretches for 1332 km (828 miles), making it the country’s longest road.
-You can navigate it in either direction, but we travelled anticlockwise.
+Iceland’s Ring Road is 1332 km (828 miles) long, making it the country’s longest road.
+It can be travelled in either direction, but we travelled anticlockwise.

 Day 1 – Reykjavik